Do you know the best places to stay in Vancouver?

-Visitors to Vancouver who would enjoy staying in Gastown include history afficionados and art lovers.
+When thinking about where to stay in Vancouver, BC visitors who would enjoy staying in Gastown include history aficionados and art lovers.
 Socially-conscious visitors would appreciate the economic diversity of this area.
 If you’re looking for a budget-friendly place to stay in Vancouver, Gastown is ideal.

 Highlights of Gastown

 - The statue of Gassy Jack, where every Vancouver visitor take a photo!

 - The Steam Clock

 - Vancouver International Jazz Festival